theplanetbrief.com /esg/

 The output should not be a decorative matrix.
 Keep the long list of topics, scoring methodology, stakeholder inputs, data sources, meeting notes, threshold decisions, assumptions, sign-off records and any challenge from management or advisers.

 The reason is assurance.
 If a topic is excluded, the company may need to explain why.
-If a topic is included, the company needs to support the policy, action, metric and target disclosures that follow.
+If a topic is included, the company needs to support the policies, actions, metrics and targets that follow.
+The ESG data room checklist is the natural next step because it turns materiality conclusions into an organised evidence file.

 Stakeholder evidence map